t4corun/qmk_userspace/README.md

 # T4CORUN Userspace

-My External Userspace to build QMK firmware through GitHub Actions
+My External Userspace to build QMK firmware through GitHub Actions.

+*Note: Please feel free to leverage this at your own risk.
+I am not responsible for any damage or loss that may occur from using my userspace.*

 ## Layout